Psychiatrists are medical doctors with special training and skills in diagnosing and treating mental illness and emotional troubles.

 Why your child might see a psychiatrist

-Your child might see a child psychiatrist if he has:
+Your child might see a psychiatrist if they have:

 - childhood depression or pre-teen and teenage depression